ansys/pymapdl/doc/source/user_guide/mapdl.rst

 Because of the non-interactive context not running all the commands until the end, you might find issues interacting inside it, with Python for instance.
-For example, running python commands such as :func:`Mapdl.get_array() <ansys.mapdl.core.Mapdl.get_array>` inside the context can give you out-of-sync responses.
+For example, running Python commands such as :func:`Mapdl.get_array() <ansys.mapdl.core.Mapdl.get_array>` inside the context can give you out-of-sync responses.
 The following code snippet is a demonstration of this kind of problem: